mabelvj/mabelvj.github.io/index.md

 </style>

 My name is Mabel Villalba Jiménez.
-I'm Data Scientist and Python Developer.
+I'm a Data Scientist and Python Developer.

 I work as a freelancer in Machine Learning and Python projects.
 I also collaborate regularly with [SerpicoDEV](http://serpicodev.com/) as a Machine Learning Engineer, striving at giving clients the best and most accurate solution for their needs.